maechen/Hacklytics2025/README.md

 >>> We feature-engineered a minimalistic schema tracking ball coordinates, possession states (via Euclidean distance to nearest player), and player's team affiliations.
 By collapsing frame-by-frame data into sequential "possession events," we reduced JSON payloads by 70%, manipulating gameplay into a timeline of critical moments into an array of json objects, a compact representation that retained complex context.

 > #### Gen AI
 >> Generative AI’s power lies in its ability to humanize structured data.
-We designed a schema-to-story pipeline where possession events are fed into a fine-tuned GPT-2 model (Hugging Face Transformers) via dynamic prompts.
+We designed a schema-to-story pipeline where possession events are fed into OpenAI's GPT-4o mini API.
 Unlike traditional LLM inputs (unstructured text), our JSON schema provided explicit spatial and tactical context, enabling the model to generate rule-aware explanations of the game like: “Player 10 executed a quick pass to Player 7 to avoid a tackle—a ‘give-and-go’ tactic often used to break defensive lines.”

 > #### UI/UX
 >> To mirror the familiarity of platforms like ESPN, we built a Next.js interface with a split-screen layout: live video stream on the left, AI commentary on the right.